larajmorningstar/airbnb-clone/README.md

 -Advanced Search Algorithm:
 Robust search functionality by category, date range, map location, number of guests, rooms, and bathrooms.
-Filtering out properties with reservations in the desired date range.
+I am filtering out properties with reservations in the desired date range.

 -Favorites System
 Allowing users to save and manage favorite properties.